theobori-cafe/theobori.cafe/posts/teeworlds.md

 I consider that you're using X as your windowing system, rather than something like Wayland or something else.
 &nbsp;

-### X Window System
+### X display server

 So that the game can work and we can play it.
-I assume you are using the X window system and that you have a X server listening at a UNIX domain socket.
+I assume you are using an X display server and that it is listening at a UNIX domain socket.
 &nbsp;
 That is why we are forwarding the `/tmp/.X11-unix/` directory that contains the UNIX domain socket(s) for the X server.
 &nbsp;